 What should I expect in treatment?

 Treatment with Dr. Aviva and our associates look beyond your addiction or substance abuse problem to create a customized treatment plan that targets your well-being and looks at your individual needs and goals.
 At Thalia Medical Center, substance use disorder is treated as a chronic disease (as defined by the American Society of Addiction Medicine), and balanced mental health is our priority.
 You will receive the help that you need.
 Our providers at TMC will work with you to implement positive changes that aid in recovery overall.

 You can expect to begin with weekly or semi-weekly visits, which may decrease in frequency as you progress.

 What are your fees?
 Do you take insurance?

 Our providers are not in-network for any insurance plan or for Medicare/Medicaid.
-She will work with you and your insurance companies as an out-of-network provider.
+We will work with you and your insurance companies as an out-of-network provider.
 Insurance plans may reimburse a percentage of the session fees depending on the plan’s out-of-network mental health benefits.
 We are able to provide invoices, upon request, that include the information insurance companies generally require for reimbursement.

 What is an addiction doctor?
 Are you Board Certified?

-Dr. Aviva is certified in addiction medicine (Certification Number: 2012150) by the American Board of Addiction Medicine as well as Family Medicine and Preventative Medicine.
+Dr. Aviva is triple Board Certified in Addiction Medicine (Certification Number: 2012150) by the American Board of Addiction Medicine as well as Family Medicine and Preventative Medicine.
 ABAM board certification provides assurance that Dr. Aviva has the knowledge and skills to prevent, recognize, and treat substance use disorder as well as other mental health needs.